Kurento/bugtracker/.github/ISSUE_TEMPLATE/bug_report.md

 ## Issue description

 <!--
 A clear and concise description of what the bug is.

-If you paste code or logs, put it inside ```triple backquotes``` to preserve the formatting.
+Debug logs or source code snippets should go inside ```triple backquotes```.
 -->